Features / One Question Interviews

 SPB: What is the most tiresome stereotype about black metal?

 Fleming: We don't consider ourselves Black Metal, but I'll speak about how I view scenes in general.
 It's similar to Animal Farm.
-It begins as an exciting rebellion against the confinement and closed thinking of a situation, but it eventually becomes the same thing. …
+It begins as an exciting rebellion against the confinement and closed thinking of a situation, but it eventually becomes the …

 Read more